 - Birria Baked Potato: Don’t let a single bit of birria go to waste.
 Use up your leftovers to make this birria baked potato loaded with cheese, white onion, and cilantro.
 Naturally gluten-free and dairy-free adaptable.

-If you make this beef birria tacos w/ consomé I’d love your feedback.
+If you make these beef birria tacos with consomé I’d love your feedback.
 Please leave a comment and/or a rating below as I greatly value your opinion.
-Or snap a pic and tag me on Instragram @taoofspiceblog.
-Love, light and happy cooking ya’ll ♥
+Or snap a pic and tag me on Instagram @taoofspiceblog.
+Love, light, and happy cooking ya’ll ♥

 - 3 pound beef chuck roast (see notes)

 - 2 teaspoons salt + more to taste

 - 1 teaspoon Ground black pepper + more to taste